-I have worked at Kankakee Sands for 13 years now, caring for the precious native plants of Newton County in our outdoor seed production nursery.
-That’s 13 years of seeing some of the prettiest flowers on the planet carpet the prairie with their amazing color.
+I have had the honor of working at Kankakee Sands for the past 20 years.
+That’s 20 years of seeing some of the prettiest flowers on the planet carpet the prairie with their amazing color.
 Yet, each and every June I am stopped in my tracks on the day that the sand coreopsis (Coreopsis lanceolata) begins to bloom.
-There it is, sunshine on a stick, waving its bright yellow blossoms in the wind.
-Each year, no matter how hard I try to stop myself, I can’t help but say out loud, “good morning sunshine!”
+There it is, waving its bright yellow blossoms in the wind, sunshine on a stick.

-It’s amazing what the flower’s beauty does for the spirit.
-It quickens the step and lightens the mind.
-The large, 1.5” daisy-like yellow blossoms of the sand coreopsis instill an instantaneous happiness.
+With large, daisy-like yellow blossoms, sand coreopsis instills an instantaneous happiness.
 I challenge the grumpiest curmudgeon to look at the flowers and refrain from smiling.

-Each sand coreopsis plant has 5-12 bright yellow blossoms.
-The flowers have 8 petals, all notched at the tip with 4 deep lobes.
-The blooms sit upon a long leafless stalk, which bounces in the wind.
-The 4” long, rubbery leaves are all arranged at the base of the plant.
+Each sand coreopsis plant has five to twelve bright yellow blossoms.
+The flowers have eight petals, all notched at the tip with four deep lobes.
+The bloom sits upon a long leafless stalk, which bounces in the wind.
+Four-inch long, narrow strap-like leaves are arranged at the base of the plant.
 The leaves stay green most of the year and provide an attractive groundcover even after the blossoms have faded.

-Sand coreopsis thrives in our dry sandy soils.
-The perennial plants are prolific seeders and in just a few short years they can grow into large colonies, painting the landscape yellow.
-The nursery and our sand prairies explode like yellow fireworks in June and early July.
-The flowers are a favorite of the pollinators, butterflies and bees.
-The explosion lasts for several weeks and then fades to developing seed heads.
-Then it is a race against the birds to harvest the seed in time.
+Sand coreopsis thrives in the dry sandy soils of Kankakee Sands.
+The perennial plants are prolific seeders, and in just a few short years they can grow into large colonies, painting the landscape yellow.
+Our sand prairies explode like yellow fireworks in June and early July.
+The flowers are a favorite of butterflies and bees, two very important pollinators.

-The seeds of sand coreopsis are dark and slightly triangular in shape, reminiscent of a tick to those who first named the plant ‘coreopsis’. ’Coreopsis’ is derived from the Greek Koris meaning “bug or tick” and -opsis meaning “bearing the likeness of.”
-And as it just so happens, when the coreopsis is blooming the real 6-legged ticks are just as numerous!
+The seeds of sand coreopsis are dark and slightly triangular in shape.
+They resemble ticks, the eight-legged kind that delight in latching onto dogs, deer, mice, and humans.
+The name “coreopsis” is derived from the Greek Koris meaning “bug or tick” and -opsis meaning “bearing the likeness of.”
+When the coreopsis is blooming, the eight-legged ticks can unfortunately be just as numerous.

-Come out to the Kankakee Sands this June to hike or birdwatch, for a country drive or to join us for a volunteer workday and see the sand coreopsis for yourself.
-And prepare yourself for happiness! -Alyssa Nyberg
+Come out to the Kankakee Sands this June to hike, birdwatch, for a country drive, or to join us for a volunteer workday and enjoy the sand coreopsis for yourself.
+Before you come, be sure to prepare yourself for happiness!